lucascantor/blog.lucascantor.com/content/posts/2024/10-13-adding-fediverse-creator-attribution.md

 When a link to a web page you've created is posted on Mastodon, you can opt to have your own Mastodon account tagged automatically.

+You can [see how I've implemented this feature in my own blog here](https://github.com/lucascantor/blog.lucascantor.com/pull/91), in the same pull request I'm using to author this post.

-See [Robb Knight's excellent write-up](https://rknight.me/blog/setting-up-mastodon-author-tags/) for impmentation details.
+See [Robb Knight's excellent write-up](https://rknight.me/blog/setting-up-mastodon-author-tags/) for for more impmentation details.